cgreenhalgh/unity-timed-ticket-authenticator/README.md

 This is an Authenticator for the Mirror networking system for Unity.

 status:
-- seemed ok, but client seems to be hanging at the moment.
+- seemed ok, but relatively untested, especially with many clients

 ## use